Subanana vs Otter (2026): A Documentation-Based Comparison

 Closing

 Otter is a solid product run by a serious team — it's a real choice for English-only US workflows, especially with the CRM stack.
-Subanana wins on Cantonese / Mandarin / mixed-language transcription, user-selectable summary LLM, live multilingual translation, and bilingual / burned-in subtitle output.
+Subanana wins on user-selectable summary LLM, live multilingual translation, bilingual / burned-in subtitle output, and transcription that holds up on multilingual, code-switched, and Asian-language audio (Mandarin, Japanese, Korean, Cantonese among them).
 Match the strengths to the meetings you actually have.

 Try Subanana free → — no payment method required, 15-minute file limit on the free tier.